daoshengmu/mozDevDoc/Creating_XPCOM_components.md

 There is an existing sample code for XPCOM component whose interface is **nsISample**.
 The code is in **MOZ_CEN/xpcom/sample**.
+You should see all the code in this dictionary(Look nsISample.idl first).
+Take **nsSample.h** as an example here:

 <pre>
 $ vim MOZ_CEN/xpcom/sample/nsSample.h